Choeng-Rayu/Project-Automata/API_Integration_and_Test_Input_Report.md

-# 📋 **AutomataBot Project - API Integration & Test Input String Report**
+# 📋 **AutomataBot Project - AI Service Integration & Test Input String Report**

 ## 🎯 **Executive Summary**

-This comprehensive report details my specialized responsibilities within the AutomataBot project, focusing on **API Integration Management** and **Test Input String Feature Implementation**.
-The AutomataBot is an AI-powered educational Telegram bot designed to enhance learning in automata theory through interactive experiences and comprehensive automata operations.
+This comprehensive report details my specialized responsibility within the AutomataBot project, focusing exclusively on **AI Service Integration** and its application in **Test Input String Feature Implementation**.
+The AutomataBot is an AI-powered educational Telegram bot designed to enhance learning in automata theory through intelligent explanations and comprehensive automata operations.

 ---